dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md

 >Since Samsung KNOX does not use host name to identify the profile, we recommend that you not create multiple email profiles to use on the same email address on different hosts, as these overwrite each other.

->**Android for Work**: The Intune profile is only applied to the work profile of the device and doesn't affect profiles on the user profile of the device.
+>**Android for Work**: The Intune profile is only applied to the work profile of the device and doesn't affect email profiles on the user profile of the device.

 ## Secure email profiles